Miaz1993/Kaggle-Competition/README.md

 # Kaggle-Competition

-A collection of a series of Kaggle Competition
+A collection of a series of Kaggle Competitions i did